nharsh94/car-project/README.md

 The service microservice has 2 models and one Value Object (VO): Technician,Appointment and AutomobileVO.
 In the service model I created a foreign key for Technician because it required data from models and VO's.

+## Inventory microservice

+The inventory microservice has three models: manufacturer, vehicle model, and automobile.
+This microservice stands as a reference for the types of vehicles: names, color, pictures, and the VIN for a quick reference to other microservices.

 ## Sales microservice

 The sales microservice has three models and one Value Object (VO): Salesperson, Customer, Sale, and AutomobileVO.